nui-ai/mediapipe/BUILDING.md

 0. clone this repository and cd into it.

+1. verify the building of some mediapipe C++ bazel build targets which the python build will rely on, as you might need to rebuild them after the pip install as per the known issue documented below.:
+    ```bash
+    bazel build -c opt --copt=-I/usr/include/opencv4 --define MEDIAPIPE_DISABLE_GPU=1 \
+    //mediapipe/examples/desktop/hand_tracking:hand_tracking_tflite \
+    //mediapipe/examples/desktop/hand_tracking:hand_tracking_cpu
+    ```

+8. above we dealt with one example C++ main which runs the hands pipeline. but there are three C++ example mains which build and use the hand tracking pipeline, all of which run it over an input video.
+   + their build commands and run commands are originally described in [their shared build file](mediapipe/examples/desktop/hand_tracking/BUILD)
+   + they are named very non-descriptively:
+   + `hand_tracking_cpu`: applies the hands pipeline to an input video file, and writes a video file with the pipeline's results drawn on it. this is the one we used above.
+   + `hand_tracking_tflite`: applies the hands pipeline to an input video file, and writes a video file with the pipeline's results drawn on it. and shows each image with its results drawn on it, in an OpenCV window as it goes.
+   + `hand_tracking_gpu`: applies the hands pipeline to an input video file, and writes a video file with the pipeline's results drawn on it. and shows each image with its results drawn on it, in an OpenCV window as it goes.
+Uses GPU for inference.
+   + the naming could not be more awkwardly non-descriptive, but now you have the mapping for what each does.
+   + all defined as said in the same build file.
+   + if you want to only build the hands pipeline (yes, a mediapipe graph should be built, not only fed as a pbtxt file to C++ code running it) you can build the bottom line target of the three, which you find in the `deps` field of their build definitions in the said build file.
+   + most of the above C++ mains are used by the python api, they are mostly other demo runners from the original mediapipe codebase.

 1. make and activate a python 3.12 venv:
     ```bash
     python3.12 -m venv .venv